 Bibracte on Mont Beuvray was the capital of the Gallic Aedui people during the first and second centuries B.C.

 In 52 B.C.
 Vercingetorix was declared chief of the Gallic coalition in this village, shortly before his defeat by Julius Caesar.

 Caesar resided in this place before the baggage eventually decamped to Augustodonum (Autun), twenty-five kilometers eastwards.

-So Bibracte had not been looted and devastated but was just abandoned in favor of a village nearby, which featured a better infrastructure and a more suitable geographical location apparently.
+So Bibracte had not been looted and devastated but was just abandoned in favor of a village nearby, which featured apparently a better infrastructure and a more suitable geographical location.

 Between 700 B.C. and 500 A.D.
 1 emerged the second epoch in human history that was concisely denominated after a metal due to its overwhelming relevance: the Iron Age.

 1 in Europe

 Iron, that was in the form of iron-ore easily available (at least easier than copper, and tin in particular) substituted bronze (the alloy of copper and tin) as material for weapons, armaments, and items for civil use.

 Iron can be alloyed with carbon to steel, whose properties (hardness, toughness) were far superior to bronze, or any other metal or alloy known at the time.